Training For Employees That Have Access To Student Records

 Any questions regarding FERPA guidelines should be directed to firstname.lastname@example.org

-All employees who have access to student records, or who are requesting access to the myESU portal or to INB are required to have training in the Family Educational Rights and Privacy Act of 1974, as Amended (FERPA).
-You can complete an online training program through D2L.
+All employees who have access to student records, or who are requesting access to the myESU portal or to Banner are required to have training in the Family Educational Rights and Privacy Act of 1974, as Amended (FERPA).
+FERPA training is competed through EVERFI.
+To be set up for training please contact email@example.com.
 If you are a new employee or have previously not used the online FERPA Training Module and find that you are not already enrolled in the training course, please email firstname.lastname@example.org for access.
-To access the FERPA training program, you would need to log in to D2L, select the Student role, and then select the FERPA Training Module.
 Online training documents are also accessible below: